geekcoding101/get_rid_of_dup/README.md

 **Mode 1: Single Directory Duplicate Detection**

-One command is enough, it will identify all duplicates and ask confirmation to delete:
+In this mode, it will identify all duplicates within the same folder and ask confirmation to delete.

+One command is enough:

 ```
 python get_rid_of_dup.py dedup --base-dir ./comp --max-width 50 --verbose --exclude "*.DS_Store"